-2019 ~ Furat chie benit de su mari (Robbers come from the sea) ~ a lecture by Luca Carboni (DAI 2018) at the State Archive of Cagliari at the opening of the DAI Week 4 in January
+2019 ~ Furat chie benit de su mari (Robbers come from the sea) ~ a video registration of the introductory lecture by Luca Carboni (DAI 2018) at the State Archive of Cagliari at the opening of the DAI Week 4 in January

 “Furat chie benit de su mari”, meaning “Robbers come from the sea”, is a Sardinian motto, often used to convey the widespread understanding of Sardinians as victims of dominations, throughout history, by the many past and current Mediterranean powers.
 Luca Carboni (DAI 2018) choses this title to frame an ongoing artistic, political and cultural research, aimed at problematising some aspects of the making of a contemporary Sardinian identity.
 A historical reading of the network of coastal towers, commissioned as a defensive system by the Spanish Crown from the 16th century on, as well as of the numerous archeological findings emerging from the island’s prehistorical grounds, are the vectors along which the relationship between civilisation and barbarity, resistance and domination, is investigated.
 The relation between the Sardinian landscape, the island’s contemporary military apparatus and the fabricated mythologies of ancestral glories creates an articulated picture of the cultural processes involved in the building of a an identity, and warn about the rise of a nationalistic sentiment not immune to the dangers of a historical moment marked by the rise of a new wave of fascism.